 - (a) Small generator facilities compliant with IEEE 1547 must conform with the following minimum requirements: - (A) Abnormal performance requirements: Category III Ride-Through capabilities must be supported for inverter-based small generator facilities.
 Rotating small generator facilities must meet Category I Ride-Through capabilities, at minimum. - (B) Normal performance requirements: Inverter-based small generator facilities must meet reactive power requirements of IEEE 1547 Category B. Rotating small generator facilities must meet Category A, and may meet Category B. - (C) Inverter-based interconnection equipment will be tested to and certified as being compliant with UL 1741 Third Edition, Supplement SB, by a NRTL.
 Equipment that is not certified by a NRTL may require additional evaluation and commissioning testing to confirm compliance with IEEE 1547. - (b) Interconnection requirements handbook.
 Each public utility must post an interconnection requirements handbook on its public website.
-Prior to revising its interconnection requirements handbook, a public utility must provide public notice on its website and to interconnection customers.
-The public utility must provide a minimum of 30 days for interested persons to comment, and the public utility must provide public responses within 30 days to any comments received.
-Interested persons may request Commission intervention if concerns raised are not fully addressed by the utility. - (c) Preferred default settings.
+Prior to revising its handbook, a utility must provide public notice on its website and use best efforts to notify organizations representing interconnection customers as specified and periodically updated in the handbook.
+The utility must provide a minimum of 30 days for interested persons to comment and the utility must respond within 30 days to any comments received and make its responses public. - (c) Preferred default settings.
 A public utility must allow small generator facilities to interconnect using the public utility's preferred default settings, except when the application reviewed under Tier 4, OAR 860-082-0060, or the application fails the Tier 1, Tier 2, or Tier 3 approval criteria in OAR 860-082-0045(2), OAR 860-082-0050(2), or OAR 860-082-0055(2).
 Interconnection requirements handbooks must include preferred default settings.
 As applicable, the following must be identified in the interconnection requirements handbook: - (A) Voltage and frequency trip settings; - (B) Frequency droop settings; - (C) Activated reactive power control function and default settings;